EZASP - Facilitating the Usage of ASP

 We have presented EZASP, an extension for Visual Studio Code that provides a comprehensive set of functionalities designed to support the practical application of the Easy ASP methodology within a widely adopted IDE.
 Beyond Easy ASP-specific features, EZASP introduces quality-of-life (QoL) improvements that simplify ASP development as a whole and contribute to the production of correct ASP programs for both beginners and experienced users.
-The implemented functionalities were evaluated by users with varying levels of ASP experience, allowing quantitative and qualitative feedback from different perspectives.
-As shown in Section \ref{sec:tests}, the results of the evaluation were largely positive, with the majority of participants classifying the functionalities as useful.
-Furthermore, the qualitative feedback from participants allowed for the identification of future improvements to the extension, such as revisiting the placement of the code reordering button.
+The implemented functionalities were evaluated overall positively by users with varying levels of ASP experience, providing also indications for possible improvements.

 Still, EZASP presents some limitations when compared e.g., to the parser of state-of-art solver clingo.
 One such limitation is the absence of type-incompatibility detection that happens, for example, when a user defines an arithmetic operation between two constructs that are not compatible: for example, '\texttt{q(X+Y) :- X == 1, Y == "str".}'.
 In this case, clingo throws an `operation undefined' error, whereas EZASP currently fails to identify the problem.